 In October 2018, country music fans tuned into CMT for their ninth annual Artists of the Year show.
 Every year, they choose a handful of country stars to honor who have made an impact on the genre and for the 2018 honorees, they selected all women!

-Carrie Underwood, Miranda Lambert, Kelsea Ballerini, Maren Morris, Little Big Town’s Karen Fairchild and Kimberly Schlapman, and Lady Antebellum’s Hillary Scott are this year’s honorees – and Loretta Lynn received the award for Artist of a Lifetime.
+Carrie Underwood, Miranda Lambert, Kelsea Ballerini, Maren Morris, Little Big Town’s Karen Fairchild and Kimberly Schlapman, and Lady Antebellum’s Hillary Scott were 2018’s honorees – and Loretta Lynn received the award for Artist of a Lifetime.

-Because she is being honored with the biggest award of the night, Lynn had fellow country stars pay tribute to her with a couple of her biggest hits.
+Because she was honored with the biggest award of the night, she had fellow country stars pay tribute to her with a couple of her biggest hits.
 Although she backed out of attending the event just a few hours before it started due to illness, she assured everyone she would be enjoying the show from home and watching along with the rest of us.